ipinfo/php/README.md

 #### Country Flag

-`Details->country_flag` will return the emoji and Unicode representations of the country's flag, as supplied by the `flags.json` file.
+`Details->country_flag` will return the emoji and Unicode representations of the country's flag, as supplied by the `flags` object.

 ```php
 $details->country_flag['emoji']; // 🇺🇸